hanckmann/matrixdriver/README.md

     md.draw(iterations=3)

+## Example application imagedriver.py

+The example application reads all images from the images folder and will try to show these on the matrix.
+To get the example application working:

+    $ pip install -r requirements
+    $ python3 imagedriver.py

 ## Finally

 It would be great if you can use this for any of your projects, and I would be happy to hear how you used it.